On this page:

 The goods and services tax (GST) applies to the purchase of new homes.
 It does not apply to established homes unless the seller is registered for GST.
 You can check a seller’s GST status on the Australian Business Register website.

 The contract must clearly specify whether the price is inclusive or exclusive of GST and, if included, the amount of the GST.

 Do not sign the contract without checking whether GST applies.
 If uncertain, seek professional advice.

 Cooling off on a property sale

-A cooling-off period of three clear business days applies to private sales of residential and small rural property sales regardless of price.
+A cooling-off period of three clear business days applies to private sales of residential and small rural property sales.

 The cooling-off period gives you time to consider the offer.
 It begins from the date you sign the contract, not from the date the seller signs it.

-To cool off, you must give written notice to the seller or the seller’s agent.
-You will be entitled to a full refund of money paid, less $100 or 0.2 per cent of the purchase price, whichever is greater.
+If you decide you no longer want to buy the property, you can cool-off by giving written notice to the seller or the seller’s agent.
+You will be entitled to a full refund of any money paid, less $100 or 0.2 per cent of the purchase price, whichever is greater.

 - the property was purchased at a public auction or within three clear business days before or after a public auction